nestauk/svizzle/packages/components/ui/src/gauges/screen/README.md

 }
 ```

-In particular, `sizeFlags` and `classes` allow for progressive enhancements starting from `small` as default.
+In particular, `sizes` and `classes` allow for progressive enhancements starting from `small` as default.

 ## Usage